 Common first-year mistakes

-The pattern of issues that surface in the first mandate year is consistent across the landlord cohorts we work with:
+The same handful of issues surface in the first mandate year across the landlords we work with:

 1. Treating the first quarterly update as the first deadline.
-The first deadline is "have a working digital record from 6 April".
-Landlords who arrive at 30 July with no digital records and a hope of building a quarter's worth of transactions in eight days produce errors that propagate through the year.
+Your first deadline is really "have a working digital record from 6 April".
+Turn up on 30 July with no digital records, hoping to build a quarter's worth of transactions in eight days, and the errors propagate through the rest of the year.

 2. Picking heavy accounting software for a single-property workload.
 Xero or QuickBooks at full feature level (£25 to £40 per month) is over-specified for one BTL and a salary.
 Landlord-specific tools or FreeAgent-via-bank-account meet the obligation at a third of the cost.

 3. Forgetting that the threshold is gross.
-The Section 24 trap, see B1, pulls leveraged landlords with low net profit into the mandate.
-"My tax bill is small so MTD probably does not apply" is a common misread.
+The Section 24 trap pulls you in even on low net profit if you are leveraged.
+"My tax bill is small, so MTD probably does not apply" is a common and costly misread.

 4. Missing the joint-owner separation.
-Spouses default to a 50/50 split; both spouses file separately if both are above threshold.
+Spouses default to a 50/50 split, and if you are both above threshold you each file separately.
 Treating the property as one filing unit fails the obligation.

 5. Mis-categorising expenses on the SA105 schedule.
-Quarterly updates carry expense categorisation forward into the EoPS and final declaration; getting the categorisation wrong in Q1 forces corrections by year-end.
+Your quarterly updates carry expense categorisation forward into the EoPS and final declaration, so getting it wrong in Q1 forces corrections at year-end.

 6. Missing the late-payment penalty acceleration.
-Landlords who carry tax balances into the new regime on the assumption of the old 31/46/91 day-trigger schedule discover the new 15/30/31 schedule applies; the penalty cascade arrives weeks earlier than expected.
+If you carry tax balances into the new regime expecting the old 31/46/91 day-trigger schedule, the new 15/30/31 schedule catches you out and the cascade arrives weeks earlier than you planned for.

-Each of these is mostly preventable with a single hour of pre-mandate setup.
-The cost of doing the prep is far smaller than the cost of fixing the consequences mid-year.
+Almost all of this is preventable with a single hour of pre-mandate setup.
+The prep costs far less than fixing the consequences mid-year.

 The bottom line